-Mr. Lincoln feels bound to come in to the rescue of the Washington "Union."
-In that speech which I delivered in answer to the Washington "Union," I made it distinctly against the "Union" alone.
+Mr. Lincoln feels bound to come in to the rescue of the Washington Union.
+In that speech which I delivered in answer to the Washington Union, I made it distinctly against the Union, and against the Union alone.
 I did not choose to go beyond that.
-If I have occasion to attack the President's conduct, I will do it in language that will not be misunderstood.
-When I differed with the President I spoke out so that you all heard me.
-That question passed away; it resulted in the triumph of my principle by allowing the people to do as they please, and there is an end of the controversy.

-Whenever the great principle of self-government-the right of the people to make their own constitution, and come into the Union with slavery or without it, as they see proper-shall again arise, you will find me standing firm in defense of that principle, and fighting whoever fights it.
+If I have reason to attack the President's conduct, I will do it in language that will not be misunderstood.
+When I differed with the President, I spoke out so that you all heard me.
+That question passed away; it resulted in the triumph of my principle, by allowing the people to do as they please; and there is an end of the controversy, whenever the great principle of self-government,-the right of the people to make their own Constitution, and come into the Union with slavery or without it, as they see proper,-shall again arise, you will find me standing firm in defence of that principle, and fighting whoever fights it.
 If Mr. Buchanan stands, as I doubt not he will, by the recommendation contained in his message, that hereafter all State constitutions ought to be submitted to the people before the admission of the State into the Union, he will find me standing by him firmly, shoulder to shoulder, in carrying it out.
-I know Mr. Lincoln's object; he wants to divide the Democratic party, in order that he may defeat me and go to the Senate.
+I know Mr. Lincoln's object: he wants to divide the Democratic party, in order that he may defeat me and get to the Senate.